davidgiven/fluxengine/doc/brother.md

 Low level format
 ----------------

 The drive is a single-sided 3.5" drive spinning at not 300 rpm (I don't know the precise speed yet but FluxEngine doesn't care).
 The disks have 78 tracks.
-The Brother drive alignment is kinda variable so on my machine logical track 0 is at physical track 3, but I've also seek logical track 0 at physical track 1.
+The Brother drive alignment is kinda variable; when you put the disk in the drive it seeks all the way to physical track 0 and then starts searching for something which looks like data.
+My machine likes to put logical track 0 on physical track 3.
+FluxEngine puts logical track 0 on physical track 0 for simplicity, which works fine (at least on my machine).

 Each track has 12 256-byte sectors.
 The drive ignores the index hole so they're lined up all anyhow.
 As FluxEngine can only read from index to index, it